waltercostamb/features_pipeline/README.md

 - Allocate a node
 - run Snakemake directly in the command line, as below

-Importantly, some of the required software do not run in the standard node, since they require more memory.
+Importantly, some of the required software (such as CheckM) do not run in the standard node, since they require more memory.
 Use gpu or fat.

 ```
 #Allocate a node